ReScience/ReScience-submission/article/article.md

 # Methods

-We used the description of the model in the original article as well as the sources of the model (requested from author) that are made of hundred files and 6,000 lines of Delphi for the main source.
+We used the description of the model in the original article as well as the sources of the model (requested from author) that are made of a hundred files and 6,000 lines of Delphi for the main source.
 We've been unable to compile this original implementation but we're able to run the provided Windows executable.
 We found some factual errors in the original article that have been corrected in this implementation.
 We provide below the formal description of the model according to the proposition of Nordlie et al. [@nordlie:2009] for reproducible descriptions of neuronal network models.

 Table              Description
 ------------------ ------------------------------------------------------------------